MichaelSchmidt82/big-data-bonanza/README.md

 - Spark Workers:
   - An SMB client worker that can login, read, and filter out (annoying) metadata macOS files.
+  - A Compressor class that accepts a path, filename, and data which writes a Bzip2 file as specified

 - Kubernetes
   - Created a Deployment which execute the spark hello world app in a single node.